Tips & Tricks

 - Lite Ice Cream: Similar to Ice Cream, but optimized for lower-fat bases, with higher spin speeds and slower movement.
 Often used for milk alternatives and protein shakes.

-- Sorbet: Fast speed downwards to prevent large ice crystals from forming, creating a smooth, icy texture.
-Fast retraction at low speed.
+- Sorbet: Fast rotational speed of the downwards movement to prevent large ice crystals from forming, creating a smooth, icy texture.
+Fast retraction at low rotational speed.

 - Gelato: The same as Ice Cream.